peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 When a third party registers a type on behalf of someone else, both entities SHOULD be noted in the Change Controller field in the registration.
 One possible format for this would be "Foo, on behalf of Bar".

 Vendor tree registrations are distinguished by the leading facet "vnd.".
-That may be followed, at the discretion of the registrant, by either a media subtype name from a well-known producer (e.g., "vnd.mudpie") or by an IANA-approved designation of the producer's name that is followed by a media type or product designation (e.g., vnd.bigcompany.funnypictures).
+That may be followed, at the discretion of the registrant, by either a subtype name from a well-known producer (e.g., "vnd.mudpie") or by an IANA-approved designation of the producer's name that is followed by a media type or product designation (e.g., vnd.bigcompany.funnypictures).

 While public exposure and review of media types to be registered in the vendor tree are not required, requesting review on the media-types@ietf.org mailing list is encouraged, to improve the quality of those specifications.